Prepaid funeral plans

 What is a prepaid funeral plan?

-A prepaid funeral plan allows you to pay for the essential elements of a funeral in advance, either for yourself or for someone else.
-Plans typically cover many (though not all) of the costs associated with a funeral, such as a coffin and a hearse.
+A prepaid funeral plan allows you to pay for the essential elements of a funeral in advance, either for yourself or someone else.
+Plans typically cover many (though not all) of the costs associated with a funeral, such as a coffin, funeral director, the cremation, and collection and delivery of your body.

-So, if a prepaid plan is in place when you die, those close to you will have less to organise and less to pay towards your funeral.
-Plans can usually be taken out by anyone aged over 18, though some providers say you need to be at least 50 to buy one.
-If you want to pay for a plan with monthly instalments, there may also be an upper age limit (often around 80), after which you’d need to pay upfront.
+Plans can usually be taken out by anyone aged over 18, though some providers say you need to be at least 50.
+If you want to pay for a plan with monthly instalments there might be an upper age limit (often around 80), after which you'd need to pay upfront.

 Prepaid funeral plans: the six need-to-knows